 Real ID is in active implementation within the identity ecosystem.
-DHS-recognized Real ID Compliant Issuing States have progressed since the current version of 800-63.
+DHS recognized Real ID Compliant Issuing States has progressed since the current version of 800-63.
 DLs/mDLs support individual document verification of Real ID compliance and in the case of mDL, real time verification of issuer and holder status.

-DMVs should be explicitly identified as trusted ID proofing entities in the NIST implementation guidelines and Conformance Criteria.
+DMVs should be explicitly identified as a trusted ID proofing entities in the NIST implementation guidelines and Conformance Criteria.
 This can be accomplished by creating a "STRONG+" category of evidence and integrated into the main body.

-More Formalized description of Credential Usage - The Identity Council recommends NIST include a more formalized description of credential usage.
-SP 800-63-3 discusses that an IAL3 credential should be able to be used for IAL1 purposes, etc. The Identity Council encourages a more formalized discussion on how this process looks in the Federated environment and how trust is appropriately established when using a credential at a different level is needed.
-To that end, NIST should consider recommending an additional discussion on how a credential is escalated after creation.
-For example - if the individual has an IAL2 credential and wishes to obtain an IAL3 credential from the same issuer, does the previous evidence remain valid or should the entire credential process begin again with fresh presentation of evidence begin again?
+More Formalized description of Credential Usage - PES recommends NIST include a more formalized description of credential usage.
+SP 800-63-3 discusses an IAL3 credential should be able to be used for IAL1 purposes, etc. PES encourages a more formalized discussion on how this process looks in the Federated environment and how trust is appropriately established when using a credential at a different level.
+To that end, recommend considering an additional discussion on how a credential is escalated after creation.
+For example - if the individual has an IAL2 credential and wishes to obtain an IAL3 credential from the same issuer does the previous evidence remain valid or should the entire credential process begin again with fresh presentation of evidence begin again.

 800-63(3) Reimagining 4 levels of Assurance to 3 and the Resulting Experienced Concerns.
-One of the primary decisions made when the SP 800-63-3 suite of documents replaced SP 800-63-2 was reimagining the four(4) Levels of Assurance found in SP 800-63-2 into three (3) Identity Assurance Levels (IAL) and three (3) Authenticator Assurance Levels (AAL).
+One of the primary decisions made when the SP 800-63-3 suite of documents replaced SP 800-63-2 was reimagining the (4) four Levels of Assurance found in SP 800-63-2 into three (3) Identity Assurance Levels (IAL) and three (3) Authenticator Assurance Levels (AAL).
 However, this has resulted in a very broad IAL 2 which does not provide any delineation between a remote identity proofing event and an in-person (or supervised remote) identity proofing event.
 In addition, this category is so broad it encompasses a large majority of the actual identity proofing solutions/processes.

 On a related note, IAL3 is exceedingly narrow and almost impossible to achieve.
 Within the Federal Government, the PIV credential meets IAL3 only because of "compensating controls."
 Establishing an IAL that is out of reach even for Federal organizations would seem to be self-defeating.
-The Identity Council recommends NIST should reconsider the IAL requirements; STA offers two possible solutions.
+PES recommends reconsidering the IAL requirements and offers two solutions.

-- 1. Return to four (4) IALs by dividing the IAL2 to separate remote proofing from in-person proofing; or - 2.
+- 1. Return to four (4) IALs by dividing the IAL2 to separate remote proofing from inperson proofing; or - 2.
 Reconsider the requirements of IAL3 to make them more achievable for industry and government implementers and move all in-person proofing into that IAL; or - 3.
-A combination of 1 and 2 above Return to four (4) IALs, dividing IAL 2 to separate remote proofing from in-person proofing and reconsidering the requirements of the highest IAL (IAL4?) to make them more achievable for industry and government implementers.
+A combination of 1 & 2 above Return to four (4) IALs, dividing IAL 2 to separate remote proofing from in-person proofing and reconsidering the requirements of the highest IAL (IAL4?) to make them more achievable for industry and government implementers.

-Also, in the three tables in Section 5 - Table 5-1 Strengths of Identity Evidence, Table 5-2, Validating Identity Evidence, and Table 5-3, Verifying Identity Evidence - Weak Identity Evidence is defined.
+Also in the three tables in Section 5 - Table 5-1 Strengths of Identity Evidence, Table 5-2, Validating Identity Evidence, and Table 5-3, Verifying Identity Evidence - Weak Identity Evidence is defined.
 It sits between Unacceptable and Fair.
 However, there is no further reference to a process that would utilize Weak identity evidence, validation or verification.
 This begs the question as to why it is included and is Weak synonymous with Unacceptable (and if so, why are they not a single category)?
-STA recommends clarification to or removal of he reference to Weak identity evidence, validation and verification from the document.
+PES recommends clarification to or removal of he reference to Weak identity evidence, validation and verification from the document.